webplatform/docs/concepts/programming/programming_basics/index.md

 Programming in the most basic form is issuing commands and seeing that they get executed.
 It is a mixture of math and linguistics: you define a lot of calculations and you need to tell machines to solve them by giving orders using the right grammar.
 Grammar in programming is syntax and differs a lot from language to language.

-For example, the following two code snippets fulfil the same task, but the former is JavaScript and the latter is PHP:
+For example, the following two code snippets fulfill the same task, but the former is JavaScript and the latter is PHP:

 <source lang="javascript">
 var fahrenheit = prompt('Enter temperature in Fahrenheit', 0);